Code-Institute-Submissions/MissTechy-Surfing-in-Bundoran/README.md

 Features
-Menu, Carousel img, Jumbotron - Menu Page
--I thought this 3 work nicely together.
+Menu, Carousel img, Jumbotron, About Us and Footer - Menu Page -I thought this 3 work nicely together.
 The Menu expands when the screen is large and all pages get inside the Menu square whn the screen size is small.
 I was looking for a minimalist approach in this case.